 Prepare a Cleaning Solution

-In a small bowl, create a sudsy solution of warm water and a mild liquid soap like Castile or saddle soap.
+In a small bowl, create a sudsy solution of warm water and a mild liquid soap, such as Castile or saddle soap.
 If you are using a bar or gel soap in a tin, wet a microfiber cloth and rub it across the bar to create a lather on the cloth.

 Lay the gloves flat on an absorbent towel.
 Use the soapy cloth to wipe away grime from the gloves starting at the wrist and working toward each fingertip.
 Be sure to clean well between each finger.
 Do not saturate the leather, but focus on cleaning the surface.